OSGeo/OSGeoLive-doc/doc/quickstart/geoext_quickstart.rst

     var selectInteraction = new ol.interaction.Select();
     map.addInteraction(selectInteraction);

-GeoExt
+Work with GeoExt components
 ------

 Now the map and layers have been configured we are going to create and configure our GeoExt components.

-First of all we will create a ``GeoExt.component.Map``.
-This uses the
-OpenLayers map we created, and will be positioned in the 'center' region of our application.
+1. First of all we will create a ``GeoExt.component.Map``.
+This uses the OpenLayers map we created, and will be positioned in the 'center' region of our application.

 .. code-block:: js